Legendary hero Lachit has got his due: Vikram Sampath | Education

 Legendary hero Lachit has got his due: Vikram Sampath

-Historian Vikram Sampath on Friday evening hailed the manner in which the 400th birth anniversary of 17th century Ahom general Lachit Barphukan was celebrated, and said the legendary hero from Assam has been given his due.
-Barphukhan is also one of 15 unsung heroes and heroines of India from varied time spans, whose stories have been told in his new book Bravehearts of Bharat Vignettes from Indian History, which was launched here.
+Historian Vikram Sampath has hailed the manner in which the 400th birth anniversary of 17th century Ahom general Lachit Barphukan was celebrated, and said the legendary hero from Assam has been given his due.
+Barphukhan is one of the 15 unsung heroes and heroines of India from varied time spans, whose stories have been told in his new book Bravehearts of Bharat Vignettes from Indian History, which was launched here.

 - Country: